 This path starts at the undergraduate level, where most enterprise architects will study information technology or something similar.
-This will normally be supplemented by a master’s degree in enterprise architecture.
+This will often be supplemented by a master’s degree in enterprise architecture.

 While this can set students on a path towards a promising career in enterprise architecture, it’s important that these skills are always being refreshed and improved upon.

-One of the most common training courses is The Open Group Architecture Framework (TOGAF) certificate.
+One of the most common training courses is TOGAF 9 Certfication.
 This teaches students a specific framework for enterprise architecture that can form a fundamental part of their career success.

 Getting the Job